 In order to prevent speeding, you could also teach your teen to leave a few minutes earlier to get to school and pay attention to speed limit signs while on the road.

 Another important rule is that teens should not use their cell phone while driving.
 As new drivers, teens may overestimate their ability to text or talk on the phone while driving and are at risk of getting in an accident, according to the NHTSA.
 You should stress the importance of putting away the phone, so your kid doesn’t get distracted while driving.

 What If an Accident Happens?

 With these safety devices, you may be able to stay up-to-date on how your teen is driving, but an accident may still occur.
 If your teen was hurt in a car accident caused by a reckless driver, we may be able to help.
-Read more to learn how a Memphis attorney will fight on your behalf with the insurance company to get the compensation your family deserves.
 If you are ready to pursue a claim, fill out our free, no-risk case evaluation form today.